 ➡ For more information on UC policies and codes of conduct, as well as state and federal laws related to Title IX, please visit: http://www.sexualviolence.ucla.edu/Policies.

-Here’s a quick reference list of (some of) the policies featured below:
+Here’s a quick reference list of (some of) the policies and procedures featured below:

 - UCLA Policy 240 (Investigating Allegations of Student Conduct that Negatively Impacts Campus Climate)

 - UC Sexual Violence and Sexual Harassment Policy

 - UC Discrimination, Harassment, and Affirmative Action in the Workplace Policy

 - Proposition 209 Primers

 - Faculty Code of Conduct